 The tools you use for cleaning will depend on the floor’s condition.

-Use either a vacuum cleaner, a broom or floor brush to clean off the hardwood floors.
+Use either a vacuum cleaner, a broom, or a floor brush to clean off the hardwood floors.
 When using a vacuum cleaner, ensure you disable the beater bar attachment or use one without it.
 This is necessary to prevent damage to the surface of your hardwood floor.

 Now, there are lots of ways to clean hardwood floors.